Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 What about protein content in a fruit-only fruitarian diet?
 As mentioned, a frugivore diet is fundamentally different regarding protein sources – the only protein sources are fruits!
 To get enough protein, the amount of fruits has to be increased to around However, protein intake through fruits alone can become a problem long term – which is why many fruitarians do this diet during limited periods of time.
 To stick to a fruitarian diet for a long time, we also have to have nearly unlimited access to high-quality tropical fruits.
 Long-term successful fruitarians often live in the tropics.
 Given these perfect conditions, we (theoretically) can get enough protein:

 Let’s look at the 100 g of tropical fruits contain between 1-3.5 g of protein.
 If we take a value in the middle – 2 grams per 100 grams – we would need to consume nearly 3 kg of fruit daily.
 If we include a high-protein fruit (like durian), around 2 kilos can already reach the 50-55 grams we need per day!
 Is it possible?
 Sure, it is!
-Chimpanzees eat around 3-6 kilos of food in the wild – depending on the food type and body weight (a wide range between 25 – 70 kg)!
-They eat around 80 different “food items” and basically eat throughout the whole day…!
+Chimpanzees eat around 3-6 kilos of food in the wild – depending on the food type and body weight (a wide range between 25 – 70 kg) and calorie requirements!

 Wild fruits contain more protein than modern cultivated ones!